I only see the worst in situations, and it's because my brain is wired this way

 …or because I’m depressed!
 But, it’s primarily my brain’s fault.
-Over the course of a day, if I receive lots of news, I would tend to remember the bad news rather than the good.
-It’s a cognitive bias, negativity bias.
-In short, being positive requires effort because my brain is programmed to prepare me for the worst, and therefore to concentrate on negativity.
+Over the course of a day, if I receive lots of news, I would tend to remember the bad points rather than the good ones.
+It’s a cognitive bias towards negativity.
+In short, being positive requires effort, but because my brain is programmed to prepare me for the worst, I therefore concentrate on negativity.

-With nothing to do I constantly dwell on negative thoughts
+When I have nothing to do, I constantly dwell on detrimental thoughts

-This tendency to only pick out the negatives allowed our ancestors to survive when they had to avoid attacks from wild animals.
-This psychological state; this propensity for negativity, still remains within us.
+This tendency to only pick out flaws and faults allowed our ancestors to survive when they had to avoid attacks from wild animals.
+This psychological state; this propensity for pessimism, still remains within us.
 Pessimism is ingrained within our genes.

-Depression also makes you see only the worst
+Depression also means we only see the worst

 Words describing qualities (generous, intelligent, kind) and words describing flaws (greedy, hypocritical, spiteful) were presented to two groups of individuals.
 One group contained people with depression and the other group contained people without depression.